Overview

 Usability Testing

-When tasked with applying to a specific program, students struggled with the “apply” page due to the persistent issue of narrowing application types.
+When tasked with applying to a specific program, students struggled with the redesigned, but still separate “apply” page due to the persistent issue of narrowing application types.
 While they liked the design, the high cognitive load from excessive decisions and text was a challenge.

-Students want to learn more and apply to program is least amount of steps
+Students want to learn more and apply to program in least amount of steps

 "If I click apply, I'm ready to apply"